 The Society's aims are to communicate information regarding Sunderland's past and to preserve items of modern everyday life as a future archive for later researchers.

-The Society holds talks from September to June in St George's United Reformed Church hall.
+The Society holds talks from September to June in the MAIN HALL at Thornhill School.
 These talks are held on the third Tuesday of each month.
 A full programme of the talks is published during the summer recess.
 See the WHAT'S ON page for further details.

 The archives also open every Wednesday and Saturday morning for research purposes (9.30 - 12noon).

-If you have any queries at all about membership or information from the archives our secretary will be only too pleased to assist. - Contact Philip Curtis email: P11cur@aol.com Tel: 01915101923
+If you have any queries at all about membership or information from the archives our secretary will be only too pleased to assist.
+Contact Philip Curtis email: P11cur@sky.com or Tel: 07931842745

-Membership is open to all and if you wish to join the Sunderland Antiquarian Society the subscription for one year is £15 (individual) or £25 for husband/wife or two people at the same address.
+Membership is open to all and if you wish to join the Sunderland Antiquarian Society the subscription for one year is £20 (individual) or £25 for husband/wife or two people at the same address.
 Visitors to the archives/talks must pay a cover charge of £1.
-On joining, a Welcome Pack including the latest newsletter will be forwarded to you.
+On joining, the latest newsletter will be forwarded to you.
 You may join on-line by going to the MEMBERSHIP page.
-Alternatively you can send your subscription to the Mr R. Hope, Treasurer, 25 St. Gabriel's Avenue, Grangetown, Sunderland, SR4 7TF. email address: Roberthope10@hotmail.com Tel: 01915142964 If paying by cheque please make cheque payable to Sunderland Antiquarian Society.
+Alternatively you can send your subscription to Linda King, 3 Woodside, Sunderland, SR2 7ET email: email@example.com If paying by cheque please make cheque payable to Sunderland Antiquarian Society.

 Members have exclusive access to the Members Area of this website and we have now began to upload articles, features, photographs and our newsletters into this area.
 Already included are: